Sick of your 12- step (k-beauty) skin care routine? Spending $500 per month on products that do nothing or make your skin worse?

 For years, the typical skincare routine consisted of cleanser, toner, serum, moisturizer, exfoliator, treatments, and masks in order to nourish the skin and correct different issues.
 This routine typically tackles one problem at a time with different products for each problem.

-So let's break in down into the standard 6 products that you normally have in your routine,
+Let's break down the standard 7 products that you normally have in your routine:

 Step 1: Cleanse